austin-1070/two-stage-CMOS-opamp-with-compensation/README.md

   <img src="images/ota-miller.png" width="700">
 </p>

+The final OTA uses an NMOS differential input pair with a PMOS current-mirror load for the first gain stage, followed by a common-source second stage.
+A 0.8 pF Miller capacitor and 3 kΩ series nulling resistor provide frequency compensation.
+The final circuit is biased using a 30 µA reference current and drives a 1 pF load.

 ## Simulation Results

+### Open-Loop AC Response

 <p align="center">
   <img src="images/ota-meetspec.png" width="700">
 </p>

+The optimized OTA achieved a DC gain of approximately **78 dB**, a unity-gain bandwidth of **56 MHz**, and a phase margin of **61.2°**.

+### Slew Rate

 <p align="center">
   <img src="images/slew-rate.png" width="700">
 </p>

+The measured positive and negative slew rates were approximately **36.26 V/µs** and **36.18 V/µs**, respectively.

+### Input Common-Mode Range

 <p align="center">
   <img src="images/icmr.png" width="700">
 </p>

+Unity-gain operation was maintained across an input common-mode range of approximately **−1.8 V to +1.7 V**.

+### Power Consumption

+The simulated quiescent power consumption was approximately **0.67 mW** under the nominal bias conditions.

 ## Design Tradeoffs